industrialresolution/generator-bootstrap-edit-vars/README.md

-# Generator Bootstrap3 Less Editable Vars
+# Generator Bootstrap Edit Vars

 A yeoman generator to work with the LESS version of Bootstrap 3.
 This version allows you to customize your own 'variables.less'.
 Based on https://github.com/Thomas-Lebeau/generator-bootstrap-less